Create sites

 1. Click a geographic boundary type from the list.

-2. Use the drop-down menus and check boxes to select geographic areas.
-For example, to select ZIP Codes, use the Select state and Select county drop-down menus to view a list of relevant ZIP Codes.
+2. Click the drop-down menus and check boxes to select geographic areas.
+For example, to select ZIP Codes, click the Select state and Select county drop-down menus to view a list of relevant ZIP codes.

 Selected areas appear shaded on the map and are added to Selected items in the workflow pane.
-Use the Selected items drop-down menu to modify the selections.
+Click the Selected items drop-down menu to modify the selections.

-By default, selected areas are combined into one site.
+By default, selected areas are created as individual sites.

-6. To create individual sites for each selected area, click No for Combine selected geographies into one site?
-When you finish selecting geographic areas, click Next.
+6. To combine selected areas into one site, click Yes for Combine selected geographies into one site, and when you finish selecting geographic areas, click Finish.

 The site is created and displayed on the map.
 The site is saved in the project pane under Geographies (sites) under My geographies or in the target layer you specified.